-To resolve error 12 from C:\> Type edit config.sys and add the below line STACKS=16,256; if you already have a stacks line in the config.sys, ensure it is =16,256.
+To resolve error 12 from C:\> Type edit config.sys and add "STACKS=16,256" to the file.
+If you already have a stacks line in the config.sys, ensure it is equal to 16,256.

 Error 13 is an indication that a software program or driver is trying to use protected mode without cooperating with EMM386.
 You may need to obtain VCPI-compliant version of the program or driver from your vendor to correct this error message.

 - Help and information with the autoexec.bat and config.sys files.